pngfi/spidexjs/README.md

     import * as bridge from '@spidexjs/bridge'

     // Get pubkey by metamask signature
-    import * as bridge from '@spidexjs/metamask-sign-recover-pubkey'
+    import * as signatureToPubkey from '@spidexjs/metamask-sign-recover-pubkey'

 ```